The Secret to Buying and Owning Bonds

 When it comes to earning interest on your money, nothing is as safe as your bank account.
 But banks don’t pay very much interest, and your purchasing power is likely to diminish if you keep your money there.

 On the other hand, you can invest in stocks.
 But they have drawbacks, too, mostly because the stock market can be volatile.
-As a consequence, you can lose a significant portion of your money, as happened in last year’s market.
+As a consequence, you can lose a significant portion of your money.

 For a lot of investors, especially those looking for steady income, bonds are the happy medium.
 But even these investments aren’t free from risk, especially when interest rates are somewhat volatile.